 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of Crawley Borough Council's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.

-The governance framework has been in place at Crawley Borough Council for the year ended 31 March 2014 and up to the date of approval of the statement of accounts.
+The governance framework has been in place at Crawley Borough Council for the year ended 31 March 2015 and will continue to be developed in coming years.

 3. The Governance Framework